Adding a stretchable & sticky header to a SwiftUI ScrollView

 We now have the scrollOffset and navigationBarHeight.
 Let’s now add a custom header builder and header height to the view.

 To support a custom header view, we must add a generic Header condition.
-We can then add init parameters and view properies to inject a header view builder and a headerHeight:
+We can add init parameters and view properies to inject a header view builder and a headerHeight:

 public struct ScrollViewWithStickyHeader<Header: View, Content: View>: View {